csci104/site/syllabus/index.md

 7. Ability to use and implement priority queues.
 8. Knowledge of and ability to implement sorting algorithms and compare their performance analytically and empirically.
 9. Understanding of graphs and their representations; ability to implement graph search using BFS, DFS, and Dijkstra's Algorithm.
-10. Ability to solve problems using pointers and dynamically managed memory.
-11. Ability to write recursive functions and understand when recursion is appropriate to a problem.
+10. Ability to write recursive functions and understand when recursion is appropriate to a problem.
-12. Ability to design, document, and implement classes and object hierarchies.
-13. Ability to apply tools and techniques for program correctness, such as unit testing, use of a symbolic debugger, and assert statements.
-14. Ability to write readable and maintainable code.
+11. Ability to write readable and maintainable code.
-15. Ability to explain computational solutions in person and in writing.
+12. Ability to explain computational solutions in person and in writing.

 ## Catalog Entry